Mute-Publishing/the_manual/README.md

 Clean word processing file using Pepito Cleaner 0.1.16 plugin in LibreOffice http://pepitoweb.altervista.org/pepito_cleaner/index.php

+FIRST: CHECK TRACK CHANGES HAS BEEN TURNED OFF AND ALL ACCEPTED!!!!

 Remove all erroneous items, also make use of the navigator function to find items;

 - double spaces